 In THE WALDENTOWN EXPRESS, three heroes rescue the town from threats posed by nature and humans: Paul Pudley, the narrator and talkative assistant manager of a drug store; Mr. Randall Brown, an African American youth who runs around barefoot and "driving" a steering wheel; and Bill Podley and Bob Podly, the Waldentown drunks.

 A QUANDARY OF FIBBLES is a comic fantasy that has horrible and nasty things occurring in the true love of youths in the Kingdom of Quandary.

 FIBBLE-FABBLES is a collection of fables set in the Kingdom of Fibbles.
 It features Emperor Leonidas (a lion), Juan Particular Sable (a sable), Empress Leocinda, and many others.

 The WILD-EYED MODERATE series contains several pieces on writing, communication, and language.
-With THE WRONG STUFF: FINDINGS OF A FORENSIC GRAMMARIAN, Denson offers a description of the war between Descriptive Grammarians and Proscriptive Grammarians.
+With FINDINGS OF A FORENSIC GRAMMARIAN, Denson offers a description of the war between Descriptive Grammarians and Proscriptive Grammarians.
 The former simply describes (and often accepts) whatever occurs, while the latter sets down rules.